Questions & Answers

 Q: Does the FB model in the SH information tool include the voltage and dynamic limits?

-A: Yes, it does, expressed as Fmax on PTCs (power transfer corridors).
+A: Yes, it does, expressed as Fmax on combined dynamic constraints.

-Q: In the published simulation data, can you identify from the hourly results if a constraint is internal or cross-border?
+Q: In the data to be published, can you identify from the hourly results if a constraint is internal or cross-border?

-A: Though the constraints are anonymized, the geographical information on the bidding zone, or the bidding zone border, where the CNE is located, will be published.
+A: Even if constraints are anonymized, the geographical information on the bidding zone, or the bidding zone border, where the CNEC or combined dynamic constraint is located, will be published.

 Q: What are bidding zones DK1A and NO1A?